When our relationship to our money is poor, it can cause anxiety, tension, or worse.

 A significant trend occurring in the last 20 years is adult kids delaying their financial independence.

-Yet parents think their adult kids won’t actually be able to support themselves until…age 30.
+Also, parents think their adult kids won’t actually be able to support themselves until age 30.
 Their adult kids?
-Not until 32.
+Their adult kids think they won’t be able to support themselves until 32.

 How many of these parents have the financial capacity to support their adult kids?

-How many are able to:
+How many parents are able to:

 1) Contribute to their retirement accounts at the maximum amount allowed